 Carusone: Well, besides the cream and the coffee, which are two things that have been dogging us for the past two years… Part of it is we really invest a lot in the branding and want to make sure we’re not stretching ourselves too thin.
 We need to be able to supports these brands also.
 Other things we’ve been thinking about, obviously gin would be easy to do.
 There’s a lot of gin out there.
 Something like 7% of the population drinks gin, so we’ve kind of let everyone else do it.
 We’ll probably do it at some point but…

 BYT: It’s just not next on the list.

 Carusone: Doesn’t feel like it, but sales team would love it.
 It’d be very easy to sell with the gin and we’ve got a recipe we love.

 BYT: So you’re there?

 Carusone: We’re there.
 We tested it three years ago and we just decided to hold it for a little while.
-This brandy thing has been kind of fun, we’re kinda thinking about like what other brandy’s we can do.
-We’ve got to use local, we’re not going to bring in fruit from somewhere else and there’s only so much you can do with the environment of the atlantic.
+This brandy thing has been kind of fun, we’re kinda thinking about what other brandy’s we can do.
+We’ve got to use local, we’re not going to bring in fruit from somewhere else and there’s only so much you can do with the environment of the Atlantic.
 There’s a few things we’re going to test this season.
-I think the first two years were marked by us launching these brands, I would say the next phase is launching our markets and becoming a presence in Baltimore, Richmond and being stronger regionally.
+I think the first two years were marked by us launching these brands.
+I would say the next phase is launching our markets and becoming a presence in Baltimore, Richmond and being stronger regionally.